grymoire7/gman/help/gman/linux/en/gman1/gman-test.1.md

 testing purposes.

 ### Single emphasis
-This is *emaphasized* and not emphasized.
+こんにちは。This is *emaphasized* and not emphasized.
 Chocolate cake lollipop danish.
 Unerdwear bonbon lemon drops and chocolate.
 Extra words are written here.

 ### Double emphasis